softworkz/emby-wiki/Video-Streaming.md

 * Id
 * MediaSourceId
-* PlaySessionId **

-** PlaySessionId comes from the PlaybackInfo response as part of our MediaSource api.
+* PlaySessionId - comes from the PlaybackInfo response as part of our MediaSource api.
 If you are not using the MediaSource api, then generate a random alpha-numeric string.

 All of the optional parameters can be viewed using the swagger documentation.